qscat/qscat/docs/source/manual/others/sample_workflow.rst

 #.
 Go to :guilabel:`Area Change Tab`.

-   In :guilabel:`General` section, select the created polygon layer as the :guilabel:`Polygon boundary`, and in :guilabel:`Stat`, select the NSM layer.
+   In :guilabel:`General` section, select the created polygon layer as the :guilabel:`Polygon layer`, and in :guilabel:`Shoreline change statistic layer`, select the NSM layer.
 Only NSM and EPR statistics are available for area change for now (see :ref:`tab_area_change`).

    .. figure:: /img/workflow/simple_data/area_change/computing-area-change.png
          :align: center